bogoware/Monads/README.md

 * `Match`: Facilitates handling of the operation's result by providing separate paths for the "happy" and "unhappy" flows.
 * `RecoverWith`: Provides a way to recover from an error by returning a `Result<T>`
 * `Ensure`: Allows asserting a condition on the value returned by the operation.
-* `ExecuteIfSuccess`: Executes if the operation succeeds.
+* `IfSuccess`: Executes if the operation succeeds.
 It is typically used to generate side effects.
-* `ExecuteIfFailure`: Executes if the operation fails.
+* `IfFailure`: Executes if the operation fails.
 It is typically used to generate side effects.

 There are also some unsafe methods intended to support developers who are less familiar with the functional approach and may need to resort to a procedural style to achieve their goals.